memori-ai/mcp-sharepoint/README.md

 ```
 The response is a json, the attribute "value" is an array of json, each json is a different list, you only need the attribute "id"

+## 🧭 Step by step guide to add custom attributes/columns to Sharepoint
+### This is optional, tou can search in the default attributes/columns
+1. Go to your Sharepoint website `https://<DOMAIN_NAME>.sharepoint.com/sites/<SITE_NAME>/...`
+2. On the left menu, click on "Documents"
+3. On the right, after the columns, click on "+ Add column"
+4. Select the desired type for the new column, a safe choice is "Multiple lines of text"
+5. Enter the name of the new column, other fields are optional and not required
+6. Click on "Save"

 # ⚙️ Configuration

 The authorization is obtained using **app variables**.